ElaborateCalculator/osmc_ansible/README.md

 # osmc_ansible
-Ansible playbooks for configuring osmc on raspberry pis
+Ansible artifacts for configuring osmc on raspberry pis